sparkfabrik/company-playbook/content/resources/training-resources.md

 On Ultimate Courses, you can access a set of very thorough and deep courses on Angular by Todd Motto.
 Those courses are very good for those who want to deepen their understanding of Angular, get the hang of its internals and learn how to use NgRx (a reactive state management library).

 > 1. Make sure you are [logged into GCloud](/guides/local-development-environment-configuration#log-into-gcloud) with your SparkFabrik account.
 > 2. Head to [Ultimate Courses](https://app.ultimatecourses.com), then obtain access credentials issuing this command into a terminal:
 >
 > ```bash
 > gcloud secrets versions access "latest" --secret credentials-ultimate-courses --project sf-public-ring
 > ```

+#### Frontend masters

+Frontend Masters offers a wide range of courses on various topics including Node.js, API Design, SQL, Docker, and DevOps.
+They also have courses on backend languages such as Python, Go, and Rust, as well as UX design, management, and technical leadership.
+You can find more information [here](https://frontendmasters.com/blog/convince-your-boss/#is-it-only-front-end-content).

+> 1. Make sure you are [logged into GCloud](/guides/local-development-environment-configuration#log-into-gcloud) with your SparkFabrik account.
+> 2. Head to [Frontend Masters](https://www.frontendmasters.com), then obtain access credentials issuing this command into a terminal:
+>
+> ```bash
+> gcloud secrets versions access "latest" --secret credentials-frontend-masters --project sf-public-ring
+> ```

 #### Drupalize.me